Ervinas Merfeldas: Dancing with the Stars

 On 22 December 2021, Merfeldas was announced as one of the new professional dancers joining the fifth series of the Irish edition of Dancing with the Stars.
 Merfeldas was partnered with model and influencer Missy Keating, daughter of Ronan Keating and Yvonne Connolly.
 Merfeldas and Keating performed their first routine on the opening week of the show on 9 January 2022, receiving mixed reviews from the judges and a score of 16.
 They received high praise in Week 4 for their Contemporary Ballroom routine inspired by the film Wolfwalkers.
 In the sixth week, Keating tested positive for COVID-19, resulting in the couple being unable to dance and receiving a bye to the following week.
 On 20 February 2022, Keating and Merfeldas were eliminated from the competition following a dance-off against Erica-Cody and Denys Samson.

 On 4 March, it was announced that Merfeldas would partner Erica-Cody after her regular partner, Denys Samson, tested positive for COVID-19.
 On 13 March, it was announced that Merfeldas would partner Ellen Keane after her regular partner, Stephen Vincent, tested positive for COVID-19.
 Merfeldas was publicly praised for his contribution and ability to step in at short notice.

 Merfeldas returned for the sixth series in 2023, partnered with Republic of Ireland footballer, Stephanie Roche.
 They were the fourth couple eliminated after the first dance-off against Suzanne Jackson and Michael Danilczuk.

 Merfeldas returned for the seventh series in 2024, partnered with Ireland AM presenter, Katja Mia.
 They were the sixth couple eliminated, losing their dance-off to Blu Hydrangea & Simone Arena.

 Merfeldas returned for the eighth series in 2025, partnered with social media personality, Kayleigh Trappe.
+They reached the final, finishing as joint runners-up to Rhys McClenaghan & Laura Nolan.